 Ho comprato del prosciutto ma aveva un saporaccio e l’ho buttato.

-I bought some ham but it didn’t smell good so I threw it away)
+I bought some ham but it didn’t taste good so I threw it away.

 Che odorino!
 Da dove viene?

 What a good smell!
 Where is it coming from?

 As you can see from the examples, altered words are fairly easy to use and are also very helpful.